 Holiday Destination Singapore Guide & Advice, Holidays to Singapore Planning Tips & Travel Information

 Placed just off the southern tip of Malaysia the amazing city of Singapore is every visitor retreat and one of the world’s most visited cities.
+The island city-state is a captivating destination that combines modernity with tradition.
+Food, culture and identity is influenced by Malay, Chinese, Indian and European cultures.
 The dynamic city is full of remarkable elements which would actually be an experience of a lifetime.
 Along with the colourful day time the nightlife of Singapore has a personality of its own.
 You really have to be there to fully be a part of the stunning vibe of Singapore.
 The best place for family holiday, honeymoon holiday or an outing with your group of friends, this island city has something for every person.
 If you are looking for a city location to visit with plenty of attractions to hit up, then the holiday destination Singapore is the holiday place you are looking for.

 Marina Bay Sands Resort has the highest swimming pool in the world.